angular/angular/integration/language_service_plugin/README.md

 # Angular Language Service Test

-This directory is an integration test for `@angular/language-service` to ensure that various versions of the server can be loaded in the supported versions of TypeScript's language service.
+This directory is an integration test for `@angular/language-service` to ensure that the language service works correctly as a `tsserver` plugin.

 The tests can be run with `yarn test`.
 Before doing so, please install all dependencies in this directory and the Angular repo root directory with `yarn install`, and